amigliet/quay-tags-pruner/README.md

   pruning parameters of the default rule is applied (if the default rule is enabled using the parameter "enabled") is applied to all the organizations of the Quay registry except to the organization already specified in the organization_list parameters of the rules.
-The default rule can be enabled or disabled modifying the parameter enabled that accepts only two values "True" or "False"
+The default rule can be enabled or disabled modifying the parameter enabled that accepts only two values "True" or "False".
+The default rule can be enabled only if the access token used by the application has superadmin privileges (see more details in the paragraph 'Access token configuration')

 ### Pruning parameters description